 Second, the act of celebrating naturally inspires a sense of abundance, blessing, gratitude and acceptance.
 So the celebrating can put us into a very positive, life-affirming frame of mind.

 What better frame of mind could you have to start your day, your work, your problem-solving or team-building group?
 Now I know that most of us aren’t into celebrating just for the heck of it.
-In fact, I can hear your group members now extolling you to cut out this celebration crap and get on with the work at hand.
+In fact, I can hear your group members now extolling you to cut out this celebration crap and get back to business.
 “We don’t have time or reason to celebrate, we’ve got real problems here that need to be solved!
 So let’s quite fooling around and get to work!”

 Personally, I think the celebratory frame of mind will create better solutions, stronger bonds, and broader perspectives that the stern, problem-focused point of view.